vmzakharov/dataframe-ec/docs/CSV_FILE_SUPPORT.md

 DataFrame loaded = dataSet.loadAsDataFrame();
 ```

-If a data frame is written to an instance of the `StringBasedCsvDataSet` the resulting text is available via the `getWrittenData` method.
+If a data frame is written to an instance of `StringBasedCsvDataSet` the resulting text is available via the `getWrittenData` method.
 Writing data to this data set (using the `write` method) will "overwrite" the previously written or stored data.

 ```java
 DataFrame dataFrame = new DataFrame("source")